 Create and verify device account

-A device account is an Exchange resource account that Surface Hub uses to display its meeting calendar, join Skype for Business calls, and send email.
+A device account is an Exchange resource account that Surface Hub uses to display its meeting calendar, join Skype for Business calls, send email, and (optionally) to authenticate to Exchange.
 See Create and test a device account for details.

 After you've created your device account, there are a couple of ways to verify that it's setup correctly.